 Heart palpitations are the sensation of your heart beating.
-Many patients describe a fluttering feeling, or your heart thumping or racing.
-These don’t usually last too long.
+Many patients describe a fluttering feeling in the chest area, or their heart thumping or racing.
+These symptoms don’t usually last too long.

 It’s worth checking your pulse at your wrist to see if the timing of the fluttering matches your heart rate.
 If the fluttering is regular and up to about 100 beats a minute (just under two a second) it’s rarely a cause for concern.